(Data for June 15, 2021)

 - The number of confirmed positive cases.
 (These individuals have tested positive for COVID-19 and are in isolation.)

-- The number of students who are in isolation or quarantine.
+- The number of staff or students who are in quarantine.
 (These individuals have been in close contact and/or exposed to a family member, a classmate, or staff member who has tested positive.)

 Students who are currently in face-to-face instruction, who need to be isolated or quarantined, will continue to receive instruction remotely through their classroom teacher(s).